linderfight/Checkers/README.md

-1. Define moves for King
+0. Reslove king moves
-2. Make a way to announce who won the game
+1. Make a way to announce who won the game
-3. Optimize methods fully
+2. Optimize methods fully